QuantumKitHub/QuantumKitHubActions/README.md

-# JuliaActions
+# ITensorActions

 Shared workflows for the ITensors Julia packages

-## CI
+## Tests

-The CI workflow is designed to run the tests suite for Julia packages.
+The Tests workflow is designed to run the tests suite for Julia packages.
 The workflow works best with a `runtests.jl` script that looks like this:

 ```julia